COVID-19 – Recordable or Reportable

 Reporting requirements depend on the state where an organization is based and whether the state has an OSHA-approved state plan.

-Workplaces in states without OSHA-approved state plans can report the incident to OSHA by submitting an online form, calling OSHA’s hotline number, or calling the nearest OSHA office.
-OSHA’s specific guidelines have been covered in our OSHA HAZWOPER refresher course created with an aim to allow businesses to run with higher safety and health standards and become successful and sustainable.
+Workplaces in states without OSHA-approved state plans can report the incident to OSHA by submitting an online form, calling OSHA's hotline number, or calling the nearest OSHA office.
+OSHA's specific guidelines have been covered in our OSHA HAZWOPER refresher course created with the aim to allow businesses to run with higher safety and health standards and become successful and sustainable.

 COVID-19 – Reportable to OSHA?

 Under OSHA's recordkeeping requirements, COVID-19 is a recordable illness, and employers are responsible for recording cases of COVID-19, if: (1) the case is a confirmed case of COVID-19, as defined by Centers for Disease Control and Prevention (CDC); (2) the case is work-related as defined by 29 CFR § 1904.5; and (3) the case involves one or more of the general recording criteria as cited in 29 CFR § 1904.7.
 On March 11th, 2020 the World Health Organization (WHO) declared COVID-19 a global pandemic, and the extent of transmission is a rapidly evolving issue.
 (OSHA recordkeeping requirements for COVID-19)